QN7RA/QN7Gardening.github.io/about/index.md

 ---
 layout: article
-title: About the RA
+title: About Your RA
-excerpt: This is the QN7 Gardening about page.
+excerpt: This is the QN7 RA about page.
 image:
   teaser: Spring05Teaser.jpg
   feature: Spring05Feature.jpg